vmummer/appsec-demo/README.md

 * Clone the repository
 * From a machine with docker and docker-compose installed, run:
 ```
-Edit cp/cp_alias file and changed the following (nano/vi cp/cp_alias):
+Edit cpalias.sh file and changed the following (nano/vi cp/cp_alias):
  export TOKEN=<your agent token>
 Save file

-source cp/cp_alias    << Will load in TOKEN variable and also cplab alias commands
+source cpalias.sh    << Will load in TOKEN variable and also cplab alias commands
 cp_cert               << WSL does not provide CA certs - this fetches the required to build the Docker Images.
 docker-compose down -v --remove-orphans
 docker-compose build